Munjed Al Muderis: Controversy

-At the end of 2022, a report emerged of Al Muderis not appropriately obtaining consent from a patient in 2016 for a procedure to be performed on his behalf by a trainee doctor and robot.
-He was accused of obtaining research funding in order to employ orthopaedic trainees to run multiple operating theatres simultaneously.
-The source was anonymous.
+In October 2022, in the wake of claims made by Nine and Fairfax, Al Muderis' insurer, Avant, took steps to withhold his indemnity insurance, thereby limiting his ability to undertake surgery.
+This decision was very rapidly reversed following publication of an open letter of support for Al Muderis signed by more than 1500 former and current patients and colleagues.
+The decision by Avant to withdraw insurance cover was also criticised as deeply worrying, undertaken as it was in response to unfounded allegations in the popular media and in the absence of any regulatory involvement.

+Al Muderis' defamation case was dismissed by the Federal Court in August 2025, with Justice Abraham finding that the claims made by the Nine Network were based in contextual truth and were broadcast in the public interest.
+Justice Abraham commented that "the positive media coverage his practice had enjoyed needed correcting" after hearing accounts from over three-dozen former patients during the proceedings.

 Humanitarian work

 Beyond the Boats

-Al Muderis was involved in a high-level round table on asylum and refugee policy held on 11 July 2014 at Parliament House which led to the Asylum and Refugee Policy report "Beyond The Boats: building an asylum and refugee policy for the long term".
+Al Muderis was involved in a high-level round table on asylum and refugee policy held on 11 July 2014 at Parliament House which led to the asylum and refugee policy report "Beyond The Boats: building an asylum and refugee policy for the long term".
 He related his own experience as a refugee to discussions about a new approach to asylum seeker policy.

 Amnesty International

-Al Muderis is passionate about campaigning to protect human rights through his work with Amnesty International, including leading the 2015 Human Rights Lecture.
-He has spoken extensively about the plight of refugees and asylum seekers in various public speaking opportunities and lectures.
+Al Muderis has campaigned for Amnesty International, including leading a human rights lecture called "Human Rights Lecture 2015: Dr Munjed Al Muderis" in Smithfield, Queensland.

 Red Cross

 Al Muderis in 2015 became an Australian ambassador for the Red Cross.
-He has spoken out about the misconceptions around seeking asylum in Australia and joined a panel at a live screening for SBS' "Go Back To Where You Came From" in the hopes of building a more compassionate and caring community.
+He has spoken out about the misconceptions around seeking asylum in Australia and joined a panel at a live screening for the SBS program Go Back To Where You Came From in the hopes of building a more compassionate and caring community.